 Green Mountain Club Trail Crews have been building and maintaining stretches of the Long Trail System and Appalachian Trail since 1931.
 Vermont’s hiking trails can be rugged, wet, and rocky, and our professional crews take on our biggest, most technical, and most challenging projects!
-The Crew Leaders work closely with the Trail Crew Supervisor and Field Coordinator to scout and plan work projects in late spring, and to handle project logistics throughout the work season.
-Role models of dedication and sound judgment, Crew Leaders guide and instruct their crews as they work hard, have fun, and forge a strong and positive community.
-We seek to create a more welcoming trail crew culture unconstrained by tradition, and want Crew Leaders who share this goal.
+Crew Leads work closely with the Trail Crew Supervisor and Field Coordinator to scout and plan work projects in late spring, and to handle project logistics throughout the work season.
+Role models of dedication and sound judgment, Crew Leads guide and instruct their crews as they work hard, have fun, and forge a strong and positive community.
+We seek to create a more welcoming trail crew culture unconstrained by tradition, and want Crew Leads who share this goal.

 GMC trail crews work on heavily damaged sections of trail throughout Vermont that require intensive repair or rebuilding.
 Projects are almost entirely backcountry-based, and most involve technical stone work.
 Work may require power tools including impact drivers, rock drills, chainsaws, and brush cutters.
 Our crews build staircases, turnpike, bridges, waterbars, and stepping stones to name just a few examples.

 Crews consist of a Crew Lead, an Assistant Lead, and three Crew Members.
 Monday through Thursday nights crews camp near their work sites and share a communal camp kitchen, as well as camp chores.
 Crew members provide their own personal camping gear and food.
 The GMC provides transportation to the work site, safety equipment, tools, and some group equipment (stove, cook-ware, first-aid supplies).
 Communal day-off housing is available in Waterbury Center or Danby, VT based on project locations.